Coral Reef Ecosystem Accounting

 3. Guidance Material

 This Circular focuses exclusively on photic (warm-water) coral reefs classified under IUCN GET M1.3.
-Cold-water and deep-sea coral ecosystems--such as those classified under M3.4 (Seamounts, ridges and plateaus biogenic beds) or M3.7 (Chemosynthetic-based ecosystems)--have fundamentally different ecological characteristics, depth distributions, and data requirements.
+Cold-water and deep-sea coral ecosystems--such as those classified under M3.5 (Deepwater biogenic beds) or found on M3.4 (Seamounts, ridges and plateaus)--have fundamentally different ecological characteristics, depth distributions, and data requirements.
 Accounting for deep-sea ecosystems, including cold-water coral formations, is addressed in TG-6.6 Deep Sea and ABNJ Accounting.

 3.1 Extent Accounting